SorinPusderca/Space-invaders/README.md

 the invaders in the main border;
 -Collision detector to eliminate the invaders at the time of laser impact;
--Sound functions, CSS animation for the
+-Sound functions, CSS animation for the different shapes and colors of the invaders, text animation.